radiantone/entangle/README.md

 Entangle benefits more with CPU intensive, longer running tasks than CPU light or shorter tasks.

+### Threads vs Processes

+In Python, threads do not execute in parallel to one another, it only gives the illusion of such.
+Python handles the context switching between threads and is limited by the GIL.
+Processes on the other hand, are not controlled by a the GIL and can thus truly run in parallel.
+The host operating system governs the sheduling of processes and entangle is designed to exploit this benefit.
 ## Declarative Infrastructure

 Entangle allows you to target specific infrastructure environments or needs using simple decorators.